ecmwf-lab/climetlab-s2s-ai-challenge/README.md

 *For observations datasets (reference output)*, the pattern is https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/{datasetname}/{parameter}-YYYYMMDD.nc

-*For benchmark datasets (reference output)*, the pattern will be similar to https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/training-output-benchmark/{parameter}-weeks-{weeks}.nc (NOT AVAILABLE YET)
+*For benchmark datasets*, the pattern will be similar to https://storage.ecmwf.europeanweather.cloud/s2s-ai-challenge/data/training-output-benchmark/{parameter}-weeks-{weeks}.nc (NOT AVAILABLE YET)

 - {datasetname} : In the URLs the dataset name must follow the ML naming (training-input" or "training-output-reference" or "training-output-benchmark").
 - {format} is "netcdf".
 Training output is also available as GRIB file,  using format=grib and replacing ".nc" by ".grib"